-This section contains instructions for expanding a cluster created with version 1.2 of the DataStax Community Edition AMI (Amazon Machine Image) prior to Cassandra 1.2.
+This section contains instructions for expanding a cluster that uses the DataStax Community Edition AMI (Amazon Machine Image) prior to Cassandra 1.2.
 If your AMI uses Cassandra 1.2, see the 1.2 instructions.

-The temporary name prevents the new nodes from joining the cluster with the wrong settings.
+The temporary name prevents the new nodes from joining the cluster with the wrong tokens.

 After the nodes are initialized, login to each node and stop the service:

 Clear the data in each node:

 Check the cassandra.yaml for the location of the data directories: